ahlamalkiyumi/breast-cancer-metabolic-reprogramming/README.md

 ## The question

-Do breast tumors show a measurable shift away from mitochondrial energy production (oxidative phosphorylation, fatty acid metabolism) and toward glycolysis, compared to normal breast tissue and can I recover this signature independently, using two different statistical methods, from real patient data?
+What metabolic changes occur in breast tumors compared to normal tissue, and which specific pathways are most strongly affected, including whether a shift toward glycolysis and away from mitochondrial energy production (the Warburg effect) is part of that picture?

 ## Data